quon-titative-biology/examples/scAlign_kowalcyzk_et_al/scAlign_kowalcyzk_et_al.md

 )

 ## We now build the scAlign SCE object and compute PCs and/or CCs using Seurat for the assay defined by data.use.
 It is assumed that
-## the assay being used for the initial step of dimensionality reduction is properly normalized and scaled.
-Resulting combined matrices
+## the assay in `data.use` which is being used for the initial step of dimensionality reduction is properly normalized and scaled.
-## will always be ordered based on the sce.objects list order.
+## Resulting combined matrices will always be ordered based on the sce.objects list order.
 scAlignHSC = scAlignCreateObject(sce.objects = list("YOUNG"=youngMouseSCE, "OLD"=oldMouseSCE),
                                  labels = list(cell_type[which(cell_age == "young")], cell_type[which(cell_age == "old")]),
                                  data.use="scale.data",